Russia’s war in Ukraine galvanizes extremists globally

-The clashing nationalist appeals have inspired extremists in other countries to take sides in the fight — and to seek combat experience that could incite conflict far from today’s front line.
+The clashing nationalist appeals have inspired extremists in other countries to take sides in the conflict — and to seek combat experience that could incite violence far from today’s front line.
 Nowhere does that raise louder alarms than in Germany, where making amends for Nazi crimes has meant subordinating national aims to those of a multinational European community.
 Now, the month-long war has galvanized hardliners, from neo-Nazis supporting paramilitary factions to militant Islamists who see cracks in Western power.

 “My biggest concern is that these extremists get combat training with weapons and explosives and, because of the war experience, have a very low threshold for using weapons and lethal force,” said Stephan J. Kramer, the head of the domestic intelligence agency in the German state of Thuringia.

 In Germany, the number of far-right extremists crossing into Ukraine is still minimal, according to Germany’s Interior Ministry.
-So far, just 27 either have traveled to Ukraine or made plans to do so, authorities said this week, out of an estimated 33,300 far-right extremists, with 13,000 assessed to be inclined to violence.
+So far, just 27 either have traveled to Ukraine or made plans to do so, authorities said this week, among 33,300 far-right extremists estimated to be in the country, with 13,000 assessed to be inclined to violence.
 Authorities said there was no evidence any had seen combat.

-But online recruitment suggests that a drawn-out conflict could attract many more volunteer fighters, Kramer said.
+But active online recruitment suggests that a drawn-out conflict could attract many more volunteer fighters, Kramer said.
 Readiness to take up arms, he added, reflects intensifying activity by right-wing extremists, including within the ranks of the German military.

 For neo-Nazis and white supremacists, “Ukraine could become their version of what Afghanistan was for the jihadi movement in the 1980s,” said Steven Stalinsky, the executive director of the Washington-based Middle East Media Research Institute.
 “Being on the ground in a real-world fighting situation will allow them to gain valuable experience, as they further hone their skills in weapons, planning attacks, using technology in war including communications and encryption, and using cryptocurrency for clandestine funding of their activity.”